 Difficult farewell to ‘heart stealing’ high country

-A ‘once in a lifetime’ North Otago high country holding is for sale.
+A ‘once in a lifetime’ North Otago high country holding is now available for sale.

 Settled in 1919, The Dasher Station is a 6300-hectare pastoral lease property at Kauru Hill, Maraeweka, 34 kilometres west of Oamaru on the eastern end of the Kakanui Range: the border between North Otago and Central Otago.
 Charlotte and Grant McNaughton have held the property since 2012, which Grant says has been a privilege.